lucasnad27/about-me/src/data/blog/production-quality-application-backtest-results/index.md

 The difference between those two descriptions is miles a part, or kilometers if you prefer.
 The former took 15 seconds while the latter took 1 minute.
 I'd say it was well worth it.

 <infoblock>
-👩‍💻 DEVELOPER NOTE: I know the idea of a "succinct purpose" sounds simple and obvious.
+👩‍💻 I know the idea of a "succinct purpose" sounds simple and obvious.
 Recall projects you've worked on in the past and has been in production for a couple years.
 Chances are that repository has no description indicating it's primary purpose, enabling confusion among new developers and scope creep as the repo matures.
 Decisions made early in the lifecycle will ripple across the remainder of the code's life cycle, good or bad.
 </infoblock>

 <infoblock>
-📈 FINANCE NOTE: A repository is a place where you store your code.
+📈 A repository is a place where you store your code.
 Code should be managed within a version control system to easily rewind & fast-forward through iterations of your code.
 This enables us to easily see what's changed, manage access to the code and trigger deployments.
 </infoblock>

 # Playing in the sand